Determining if IRB Review is Needed

 - Data available from datasets containing information about deceased individuals

 - Anonymous samples or data available from commercial or public repositories or registries

 - Anonymous established human cell lines available from public repositories or registries (although IRB review is not required, please refer to the IBC web page, since IBC review and approval may still apply)

 - A study that “does not require an IRB submission” is a study that does not meet the definition of human subject research, and therefore does not require any type of an IRB submission.

-- An “Exempt” study is a study that does meet the definition of human subject research, and therefore requires an IRB Exempt Form submission in order to be deemed Exempt.
+- An “Exempt” study is a study that does meet the definition of human subject research, and therefore requires an IRB Exemption Form submission in order to be deemed Exempt.

 Learn more about the types of IRB review.

-Approved Data Sets: Listing of publicly available data sets that do not require IRB approval (note: “restricted-use” and “limited-use” datasets still need IRB review).
+Approved Data Sets: Listing of publicly available de-identified data sets that do not require IRB approval (note: “restricted-use” and “limited-use” datasets still need IRB review).

 Limited Data Sets as defined by the Privacy Rule, may also be used without the need for IRB approval, since OHRP does not consider a limited data set to meet the definition of a “human subject”.